 The use of video in business is growing quickly because it has the power to transform every experience: for the prospect, for the customer, and for the employee.
 Whether creating marketing video assets or supporting customers with video chat customer service, firms are realizing the value of video.
 Explore the progress that you’ve made, and the opportunities that lie ahead.

-Brandlive, the leading live video platform for brands and retail marketing today announced that it has livestreamed over 8,000 events, as part of a partnership with IBM Cloud Video.
+Brandlive, the leading live video platform for brands and retail marketing today announced that it has livestreamed over 8,000 events, as part of a partnership with IBM Watson Media.
 With this milestone, Brandlive confirms its position as the go-to resource for brands and retailers looking to interact with their audiences for sales enablement, marketing and commerce events.

 In today’s saturated digital landscape, brands need an innovative method to cut through the noise and engage with their customers.
 By leveraging live video, companies can bolster their marketing strategies to more effectively interact with their audiences and foster relationships in real-time.